 Miles Kwan

-Student activist and organizer of Wang Fuk Court accountability petition (Arrested and investigated on suspicion of ‘seditious intent’ in relation to the fire)
+Student activist and organizer of Wang Fuk Court accountability petition (Released on bail pending further investigation for alleged seditious intent)

 Jimmy Lai Chee‑ying